dhmit/urop/md/git.md

 GitHub is a popular code repository web-based hosting service that uses Git to help developers collaborate on code.
 It offers a desktop program to help make Git more intuitive.

+If you are unfamiliar with Git and GitHub, please take a moment to read [Understanding the GitHub flow](https://guides.github.com/introduction/flow/).

 ## Install Git
 Open up a terminal window and type the following command to check whether Git is installed: